luthramanisha/Intro_Android_Workshop_IF21/README.md

-# Introduction to Android Operating System for Informatica Feminale 2016
+# Introduction to Android Operating System for Informatica Feminale 2016 in Bremen

 ## Why learn Android ?